X

 google analytics wordpress permissions

-On the next screen, you will add Property Details.
-A property can be a site or an app you want to track.
-Enter the property name, time zone, and currency, and proceed to the Next page.
+A GA4 property can be a site or an app you want to track.
+So, enter the property name, reporting time zone, and currency, and proceed to the Next page.

 google analytics wordpress property details

 The next step is to provide details about your business.
-On this page, you will add your industry category and business size.
+On this page, you will add your industry, category, and business size.

 google analytics wordpress create ga